 This will help their brain commit the information to long-term memory better than using just one method.

-The most recognisable type of retrieval practice is the use of flashcards.
+The most recognizable type of retrieval practice is the use of flashcards.

 As a note, if students are using them wrong or cheating, then they won’t be effective at all.
 There are a few things that you can do to make sure that you are using retrieval practice when using flashcards.